Frank Staton: Career

-Staton was born in Stoke-upon-Trent and played football for local side Goldenhill Wanderers before joining Stoke at the start of the first season of the Football League.
-He made his League debut on 8 September 1888, as a forward for Stoke in a 2–0 defeat by West Bromwich Albion at the Victoria Ground.
+Staton was born in Stoke-upon-Trent and played for local side Goldenhill Wanderers before joining Stoke at the start of the first season of the Football League.
+He made his league debut on 8 September 1888, as a forward for Stoke in a 2–0 defeat by West Bromwich Albion at the Victoria Ground.
 Staton scored Stoke's first ever league goal in a 5–1 defeat to Aston Villa on 15 September 1888 played at Wellington Road.
 He scored again two weeks later against Accrington at Victoria Ground on 29 September 1888.
-In 1889 he decided to move to Wolverhampton based Stafford Road.
+In 1889, he decided to move to the Wolverhampton-based club Stafford Road.